 BRP ANNOUNCES THE RENEWAL OF ITS NORMAL COURSE ISSUER BID

-The price to be paid by BRP for any subordinate voting share will be the market price at the time of acquisition, plus brokerage fees, or such other price as the TSX may permit.
+The price to be paid by BRP for any subordinate voting share will be the market price at the time of acquisition, plus brokerage fees.
 In the event that BRP purchases subordinate voting shares by pre-arranged crosses, exempt offers, block purchases or private agreements, the purchase price of the subordinate voting shares may be, and will be in the case of purchases by private agreements, at a discount to the market price of the subordinate voting shares at the time of the acquisition.

-Ski-Doo, Lynx, Sea-Doo, Evinrude, Rotax, Can-Am, Spyder, Defender, Maverick, X3 and the BRP logo are trademarks of Bombardier Recreational Products Inc. or its affiliates.
+Ski-Doo, Lynx, Sea-Doo, Can-Am, Rotax, Alumacraft, Manitou, Quintrex, and the BRP logo are trademarks of Bombardier Recreational Products Inc. or its affiliates.
 All other trademarks are the property of their respective owners.

 CAUTION CONCERNING FORWARD-LOOKING STATEMENTS